Table of Contents

 The Takeaway

-When a small business struggles–and sometimes can’t even service its debt–it’s understandable that an owner would wonder about filing for bankruptcy.
-That can be a viable way to best protect the business and reorganize financial obligations.
-But it has risks as well.
-And it’s very important to choose the type of bankruptcy that fits with your needs and priorities.
+When a small business struggles — and sometimes can’t even service its small business loans — it’s understandable that an owner would wonder about filing for bankruptcy.
+There are at least three types of bankruptcy structures that can be viable ways to protect the business and reorganize financial obligations.
+It’s very important to choose the type of bankruptcy that fits with your needs and priorities.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.